 A structural solution at the service of efficiency and architectural design

-Due to the steel/concrete mixed construction with steel columns, composite flooring and a reinforced concrete core, which is lighter than a conventional reinforced concrete structure, and the load distributing finned walls in the foundations it was possible to avoid pile foundation and use a more economical shallow foundation with a 2 m base plate instead – a cost effective solution that also reduced the time of construction.
+Due to the steel/concrete mixed construction with steel columns, composite flooring, and a reinforced concrete core, which is lighter than a conventional reinforced concrete structure, and the load distributing finned walls in the foundations, it was possible to avoid pile foundation and use a more economical shallow foundation with a 2 m base plate instead – a cost effective solution that also reduced the time of construction.

-High strength structural steels: weight and cost savings guaranteed
+High strength structural steels: Weight and cost savings guaranteed

-Creating the 'diamond' shape: the positive effects of high strength steels in the structural break
+Creating the diamond shape: The positive effects of high strength steels in the structural break

-On the ground floor, the inclined columns consist of composite cross-sections with exterior steel tubes and centered sections welded together.
+On the ground floor, the inclined columns consist of composite cross-sections with exterior steel tubes and centred sections welded together.
 On the first underground level, the load is transferred into the composite foundations via wide flange steel sections with shear connectors, which are tied in the composite columns of the underground floor and the foundation.

 Sustainability concept and LEED Gold certification

 The central issue in the integration of the redevelopment area into the existing urban context is the concept of urban sustainability, which respects both the social and environmental requirements of the city.
 Responsibility for public transport and alternative mobility are included in the concept of sustainable infrastructure, and the concept of environmental responsibility, apart from alternative energy sources, takes into account the satisfaction of the people.
 Torre Diamante is certified with LEED Gold, and the entire Varesine project was already precertified for this Green Building certification.

 In the LEED regulations for 'New Constructions 2009,' Torre Diamante scores in six categories:

 Concerning the building's interaction with its surroundings, the practically dust-free steel construction could be rated positively in this category.